nugget/rickroll/README.md

 You can `telnet macnugget.org` to see it in action.

+If your host doesn't have the telnet client installed, good for you.
+You can also use Netcat to access the service with the command `nc macnugget.org 23`

 # What is this?
 Whose fault is this?

 I honestly don't remember what was going through my head in 2013 when I wrote